 Should an Employees’ Retirement Plan be Managed by the State?
 Many of American workers are just not covered by a company-sponsored Retirement Plan.
-Mike DeCenso of DeCenso Consulting comments on how this current gap in company-sponsored retirement plan coverage leaves from 65 to 85 million US workers without retirement plan coverage.
-Mr. DeCenso discusses with Fred Barstein Founder and CEO of 401kTV, the actions taken place by the States of Washington and Oregon, where the states have begun to implement state-run solutions.
+Mike DiCenso of DiCenso Consulting comments on how this current gap in company-sponsored retirement plan coverage leaves from 65 to 85 million US workers without retirement plan coverage.
+Mr. DiCenso discusses with Fred Barstein Founder and CEO of 401kTV, the actions taken place by the States of Washington and Oregon, where the states have begun to implement state-run solutions.

 Full Transcript Here